-This edition: PMG and HG added the new studies.
+Graves 2014: PMG and HG added the new studies.
 PG helped rewrite the review.
-All authors contributed to the interpretation of the results and the conclusions drawn.
+All review authors contributed to the interpretation of the results and the conclusions drawn.

-First edition: Two authors (PMG and HG) independently screened all abstracts, applied inclusion criteria, and extracted data.
-PG helped structure the review, and contributed to the logic framework of the SOF tables.
-All authors contributed to the writing of the review, the interpretation of the results and the conclusions drawn.
+Graves 2012: Two review authors (PMG and HG) independently screened all abstracts, applied inclusion criteria and extracted data.
+PG helped structure the review and contributed to the logic framework of the 'Summary of findings' tables.
+All review authors contributed to the writing of the review, the interpretation of the results and the conclusions drawn.